-Aesthetic Awareness
+I-B Aesthetic Awareness

-- III-B Laboratory Science course - Health and Physical Education Foreign Language for AS Degree only otherwise required by the major dept)
+- III-B Laboratory Science course - V-B Health and Physical Education

+Foreign Language for AS Degree only

-2. Diploma RN's
+II.
+Diploma RN's

 RN's who completed their training through a hospital diploma program are awarded 60 credits toward a specially-designed bachelor's degree program.
 They have the choice of completing either a 24-credit individualized concentration within a BGS degree or any major program offered by Eastern.